LavaMoat/LavaMoat/packages/browserify/NOTES.md

     - [x] detect API usage on global
     - [x] dont pass window if no property accessed
     - [x] granularity on certain apis, e.g. document
+    - [ ] raise platform api granularity to common denominator (e.g. dedupe "location" and "location.href"), including defaultGlobals
-    - [ ] limit granularity to actual platform API surface, e.g. not "location.href.indexOf"
+    - [ ] maybe limit granularity to actual platform API surface (e.g. not "location.href.indexOf")
     - [ ] browserify insertGlobal is ruining the parsing of properties on global
         - bc declaring the global object and passing it into a closure causes acorn-globals to ignore the uses of the global var
   - [x] user config defaultGlobals